exonum/exonum-client-anchoring/README.md

 A maximum number of transactions that can be obtained by a single request according to provider limitations.

-Here you can see an example of a driver to [blockchain.info API](https://blockchain.info/api/blockchain_api):
+Here you can see an example of a driver to [Btc.com API](https://btc.com/api-doc#API):

 ```js
 import { drivers } from 'exonum-client-anchoring'